nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-groups-and-rights-audit.md

 The Nuxeo Groups and Rights Audit package requires no specific installation steps.
 It can be installed like any other package [from the Marketplace or from the Admin Center]({{page page='installing-a-new-package-on-your-instance'}}).

-After it has been installed, administrators have a new export option available, called "Permission audit export".
+After it has been installed, administrators have a new document action option available, called "Permission Audit Export".

 ![]({{file name='groups-rights-audit-export-link.png' space='userdoc' page='nuxeo-groups-and-rights-audit'}} ?w=200,border=true,thumbnail=true)